cpitkin/redirect-test/README.md

 #### Required fields

 `file`: A csv file in the following format:
-`old-URL,new-URL` eg. `/about-bob,/about/bob`
+`old-URI,new-URI` eg. `/about-bob,/about/bob`

 `url`: The URL must be the final URL for the site.
 If it is not the redirect will get caught to early by conditionals such as non-www -> www and http -> https.
-Since this tool is not meant to test those types of redirects you will want to use the proper FQDN.
+Since this tool is not meant to test those types of redirects you will want to use the proper FQDN. eg. https://example.com

 #### Options